New HDB Flat Classifications and Rules - Standard, Plus, Prime

 • Apply for 2-room Flexi BTO flats in all locations across Standard, Plus and Prime housing projects;

-• Buy a Standard or Plus flat of any size in the resale market; or
+• Buy a Standard or Plus flat (except 3Gen) of any size in the resale market; or

 • Buy a 2-room Prime flat in the resale market.